mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “Even though I didn’t date girls much, I had a close friend who was really awesome,” Peter continued.
 “She checked all the boxes: she was really smart, she had a great personality, she was super nice.
 But I had no desire to marry her.”

-For some reason, his description of his friend made me think of Carli: She was smart.
+For some reason, his description of his friend made me think of Carli.
+She was smart.
 She was sweet.
 And people said she was pretty.
 But I definitely had no desire to date or marry her.

 After we ate, we went to his parents’ house and watched a British cooking show.
 I told him that I wanted to get more educated with movies and TV shows.

 "Do you wanna cuddle?" he asked.